yogeshkumarpilli/patient-list/README.md

 # Patient List

-The main goal of this interview is for us to asses your level of expertise in the QA automation ecosystem, but it's also to understand your habits as Software QA Automation and evaluate your skills.
+The main goal of this interview is for us to assess your level of expertise in the QA automation ecosystem, but it's also to understand your habits as Software QA Automation and evaluate your skills.

 It's important for us to have access to your homework BEFORE the interview to have time to review it and prepare some constructive feedbacks.
 The goal of this interview is for all of us to learn from each other.